Vegetarian Taco Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-All the low-glycemic ingredients in this salad are a great choice for any phase of the South Beach Diet.
+All the low-glycemic ingredients in Vegetarian Taco Salad are a great choice for any phase of the original South Beach Diet.
 Lentils are a limited food for Phase One but if you stick with the recommended serving size you can eat this for Phase One.
 (If you use the optional Ranch Dressing and cheese, South Beach would recommend reduced fat varieties.)
 This is too high in carbs for traditional low-carb diets.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: